1egoman/gitpush/README.md

 - `-h` remote = heroku
 - `-p` remote = production

 ## Examples
 - `ph c` ask for the remote but push to the current branch.
 - `ph oc` push to origin the current branch.
 - `ph hm` push to heroku the master branch.
+- `ph ocf` force-push to origin with the current branch.

 Any data not specified is prompted for.
 For example, if you'd like to push to either origin or production, then do `ph c`.
 This will allow you to choose a remote to push to each time.